tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 * Payment description: description of the payment.
 * Amount: this field is available when you define the amount payed by your client and takes the defined value.
 * Expiration date: this field is available when you define an expiration date of the coupon.
-* Payment reference: this field is available when you define that ypu want to set your own payment reference for the coupon.
+* Payment reference: this field is available when you define that you want to set your own payment reference for the coupon.

 Click _**Add**_ button to save the clients data and add an extra client if required.